-Interior Design/Home Furnishing (Certificate) - This certificate program is designed to prepare students for immediate job placement in the interior design and decorating fields as design assistants, stylists, showroom representatives, design sales associates, assistant colorists, or retail home furnishing and decorating sales positions.
-Technical courses are developed in accordance with current industry standards.
-Business-Fashion Buying & Merchandising (A.A.S.)-Students have the opportunity to specialize in a concentration of applied fashion merchandising courses.
+Business-Fashion Buying and Merchandising (A.A.S.)-Students have the opportunity to specialize in a concentration of applied fashion merchandising courses.
 Specialized courses include: Fashion Advertising and Promotion, Introduction to Menswear, Fashion Apparel, Introduction to Import Buying, Fashion and Home Accessories, Fashion Coordination and Publicity, and Interior Design.
 As part of the program, students will study textiles, visual merchandising, retailing, and retail buying.
-Students will also have the opportunity to participate in a Cooperative Work Experience Program gaining valuable on-the-job experience.
+Students will also have the opportunity to participate in an internship program, gaining valuable on-the-job experience.
 The degree prepares students for positions in resident buying offices, fashion manufacturers, designers' showrooms, retail stores, fashion publications, and other firms associated with the fashion industry.

-Business-Fashion Buying & Merchandising A.A.S.
-Program Hegis Code: 5004
+Business-Fashion Buying & Merchandising